sophielrt/Bump-To-Baby-Photography/README.md

 5. [Font Awesome](https://fontawesome.com/) - Provides a wide range of icons for better UI/UX.
 6. [TinyPNG](https://tinypng.com/) - Reduces image file size.
 7. [Squoosh](https://squoosh.app/) - Reduces image file size.
+8. [cloudconvert](https://cloudconvert.com/) - Used to convert a video from a mp4 to a webm.

 ## Testing